Sunday, May 11, 2014

 William Dyer served nine years as an apprentice in London, 125 miles from his parents’ home.
 We don’t know Mary’s background, but she was well-educated, and was a skilled writer when most women could read a little but not write, and not even every man could write.
 It’s possible that Mary had a private tutor, or she was encouraged by a foster parent.

 So you see, putting your children in fosterage was not abandoning them.
 It was done with the best of intentions, and indeed love, to ensure their future as useful members of society.
+Further, the Dyers may have taken in children of their friends.

 When Mary left Rhode Island for England in early 1652, she almost surely did not expect to stay there for five years!
 War and God's call changed her trajectory.